Methodology

 Geographic information

-Geographic information is presented at regional, local authority (LA), parliamentary constituency and local authority district (LAD) level for areas within England.
+Geographic information is presented at regional, local authority (LA) and parliamentary constituency level for areas within England.

-Information on UK geographies can be found from the Office for National Statistics
+Further information on UK geographies can be found on the Office for National Statistics geography methodology page (opens in a new tab).

 Where pupils and institutions are recorded